SoftedCo/SoftedCo.github.io/CrazyGamesDeveloperToolKit/README.md

 # Description
-This extension will help you implement CrazyGames SDK features in you scratch project.
+This extension will help you implement CrazyGames SDK elements in you scratch project.
 ### [Last Version](https://softedco.github.io/CrazyGamesDeveloperToolKit/#alpha-11)
 # Note
 This extension is work in progress.
 USE FOR TESTING ONLY!